Find Grad Schools

 3 Yearly Graduations

 University of Kentucky comes in at #5 on our list of the most popular colleges offering graduate certificates in cell biology.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-For the 2020-2021 academic year, 3 graduate certificates were handed out to cell biology majors at UK.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
+During the most recent year for which we have data, 3 people received their graduate certificate in cell biology from UK.

 Below are some popular majors that are similar to cell biology that offer graduate certificates.